 Criminal and terrorist networks are exploiting today’s innovative technologies for their own gain, posing a direct threat to U.S. security and global stability.
 Bitcoin and other cryptocurrencies have been used to facilitate financing for terrorist groups, including ISIS, and rogue nation-states like North Korea.
 How can the United States and the international financial system better counter these nefarious uses of cryptocurrency to improve security and reduce global conflict?
-Join USIP on February 27 as the Institute’s inaugural Bipartisan Congressional Dialogue examines this problem.
+Join USIP on April 17 as the Institute’s second Bipartisan Congressional Dialogue examines this problem.

 On December 7, specialists on China’s economic development and fragile states examined what the “China model” really is and whether China’s experiences can provide lessons on development for other countries, and discussed how Chinese investments and assistance might help mitigate or complicate local conditions in countries experiencing violent conflict.